 Data Governance Fundamentals

+Once the technical fundamentals are acquired, how do you manage this asset?
+This session focuses on Data Governance: a set of practices to enhance, secure, and make information reliable.
+Data governance is not limited to compliance: it is a powerful lever to "make data business-ready".
+This session demonstrates how good data asset management can break down silos, accelerate innovation, and make strategic decisions more reliable.
 We will see how to move from "Chaos" to "Collaboration" by activating the 4 pillars of governance: Organization, Policies, Tooling, and Mapping.
-Through key concepts like Data Catalog (to find data) and Quality (to trust it), you will learn to transform raw data into a reliable and shared asset, essential for the success of AI and analytics projects.
+Through key concepts such as the Data Catalog (to find data) and Quality (to trust it), you will learn to transform raw data into a reliable and shared asset, essential to the success of AI and analytics projects.

 What you will learn